 Habitat partners with people to help them build a place they can call home.
-Homebuyers work alongside volunteers to help build their own homes, which they then purchase with an affordable mortgage.
+Homebuyers work alongside volunteers and construction staff to help build their own homes, which they then purchase with an affordable mortgage.
 To qualify to purchase a Habitat home, you must meet the following program requirements:

 Able to pay an affordable mortgage

 Have satisfactory credit history, with no accounts in collection, no charge-offs, no unsatisfied public records, and no bankruptcies within the last 4 years.

 Establish a monthly savings account

 Be a first-time homebuyer, defined by the Department of Housing and Urban Development (HUD) as not having owned a home in the past 3 years

 Earn 50%-80% of the Area Median Income (AMI) as established by HUD

 Be currently living in overcrowded, substandard, public or unaffordable housing; and/or unable to qualify for a conventional mortgage

 Complete required financial education and homebuyer preparation courses